kocemir/kocemir.github.io/bio.md

-Brandon Amos is a Research Scientist in Meta AI’s Fundamental AI Research group in NYC.
+Emirhan Koç is a Research Scientist in Meta AI’s Fundamental AI Research group in NYC.
 He holds a PhD in Computer Science from Carnegie Mellon University and was supported by the USA National Science Foundation Graduate Research Fellowship (NSF GRFP).